statamic/v2-docs/content/pages/3.guides/2.upgrading-from-v1/index.md

 - Move entries into their own [Collection][collection] and configure their [route][routes].
 - Mount them to their corresponding pages by adding `mount: collection_name` to `index.md`
-- Move `fields.yaml` from the page's to the collection's folder, and name it `folder.yaml`
+- Move `fields.yaml` from the page's to the collection's folder, and name it `folder.yaml`.
+- Change the `type` key to `order`, this sets whether to sort by number or date.

 ### Renamed/removed variables